rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

   - Open an MCP describing the motivation for the change and start an FCP to approve, start an FCP.
   - If approved, the change should be accompanied by a blog post announcing the change with a notice period of at least one release before the change applies.
+- Changing a tier 2 target's host tools status (without host tools => with host tools, with host tools => without host tools)
+  - **Propose using:** MCP
+  - **Approve using:** FCP
+  - Open an MCP describing the motivation for the change and start an FCP to approve, start an FCP.
 - Renaming a target or making a breaking change to a tier 1 target
   - **Propose using:** RFC
   - **Approve using:** FCP